How To Turn Your Emotions Into Superpowers

 Sometimes it feels like most guys wander around on emotional auto-pilot.
 But why?
 Is it because we're afraid or because we don't know how to feel?

 "Feelings aren't factual.
 They're an emotional state of mind.
-You can feel stupid, but that doesn't mean you are."name of quote
+You can feel stupid, but that doesn't mean you are."

 I didn't know how to feel.